angeluray/tangled-blog-app/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> To get a local copy up and running it in your machine, follow the next steps
+> To get a local copy up and running it in your machine, follow the next steps.

 ### Prerequisites